MiSTer-devel/GBA_MiSTer/README.md

 BIOSMath |       625 |   625     |  625 |   425 |  625
 DMATests |      1256 |  1248     | 1232 |  1008 | 1064

+A complex CPU only testuite can be found here: https://github.com/jsmolka/gba-suite There are a total of 765 CPU Testcases included.
+The GBA Core does pass all these test.

 # Information for developers

 How to simulate: